-56. As mentioned previously, there are numerous non-debtor defendants in the State Court Action, including the landowners where the Loma Fire originated and their business entities and agents.

-- 57. Additionally, the State Court Action has been designated complex and consolidated for discovery and pre-trial purposes with four (4) other cases including the three subrogation cases and the case brought by Cal-Fire for its statutory fire suppression costs. - 58.
+- 56. As mentioned previously, there are numerous non-debtor parties in the State Court Action, including Movants, Hartke, Cal-Fire and the several subrogating plaintiffs. - 57.
+Additionally, the State Court Action has been designated complex and consolidated for discovery and pre-trial purposes with four (4) other cases including the three subrogation cases and the case brought by Cal-Fire for its statutory fire suppression costs. - 58.
 This factor favors relief from stay. - 59.
 In summary, the majority of factors enumerated in Tucson Estates and as adopted by Williams weigh in favor of relief from stay.